Edward Cheney

-Edward Hawkins Cheney CB (1778–1848) was a 19th century British soldier and hero of the Battle of Waterloo.
+Colonel Edward Hawkins Cheney CB (4 November 1778 – 3 March 1848) was a 19th-century British soldier and hero of the Battle of Waterloo.
 His unique claim to fame was that he had five separate horses killed or wounded under him during the battle.
 His grave is said to be the only equestrian statue within a British church and is probably the only statue showing a dying horse in Britain.

-Although sometimes referred to as "Colonel" Cheney, his position at Waterloo was raised to Brevet (i.e. temporary) Colonel, and he reverted to Captain afterwards.

 Life

-He was born in Derbyshire on 4 November 1778 the second son of Robert Cheney of Meynell Langley.
+Edward Hawkins Cheney was born in Derbyshire on 4 November 1778 the second son of Robert Cheney of Meynell Langley.
 He joined the 2nd Dragoons at the rank of cornet in 1794, serving in Holland under the Duke of York and was severely wounded during the Flanders Campaign.
-He was promoted to Captain in 1803 and Brevet Major in 1812.
+He was promoted to captain in 1803 and Brevet Major in 1812.

 His regiment, known as the Royal North British Dragoons, was more commonly known as the Royal Scots Greys due to their choice of pale horses.
 At Waterloo they stood alongside the 1st Dragoons (Royals) and 6th Dragoons (Inniskillings) all under General Sir William Ponsonby.
 They only united on 27 May 1815 and were jointly called the Union Brigade totalling around 1000 men.

 At the Battle of Waterloo on 18 June 1815, the Scots Greys formed part of an echelon and were placed to primarily oppose Marcognet's 3rd Division troops.
 The net impact was 5000 French casualties and 2000 prisoners, a pivotal impact on the battle overall.
 The capture of two French eagles, including one by Ensign Ewart, formed part of the action overall.
 In the heat of the moment Lt Col Hamilton (at that point in command of the Scots Greys) led a suicidal charge on the French artillery accompanied by only around 50 men of the Scots Greys.
 He, and most of the group, was killed.
 Sir William Ponsonby the brigade commander was killed soon after.